snuziale/vsts-extension-split-work/readme.md

 #### Including framework modules ####

-The VSTS framework is setup to initalize the requirejs AMD loader, so just use `import Foo = require("foo")` to include framework modules.
+The VSTS framework is setup to initialize the requirejs AMD loader, so just use `import Foo = require("foo")` to include framework modules.

 #### VS Code ####